Overview

 STATE BUDGET (last updated May 20, 2025)

 On May 14, 2025, the Governor released the May Revision in compliance with the statutory deadline.
-The May Revision proposes $321.9 billion of state spending, including $226.4 billion from the General Fund.
-The May Revision proposes $12 billion in reductions or 5.3% from the January proposal.
-Unlike the last two years, during which the state also faced budget deficits, this year’s approach includes a significant number of reductions to ongoing programs that result in greater savings in future years.
-The May Revision does not provide funding for mandated costs for counties to implement Proposition 36 and does not provide funding for the next round of Homeless Housing, Assistance and Prevention (HHAP).
-Following are the summarized changes of the Governor’s May Revision from the Proposed Budget Governor Gavin Newsom released on January 10, 2025.
+The May Revision proposed $321.9 billion of state spending, including $226.4 billion from the General Fund.
+The May Revision proposed $12 billion in reductions or 5.3% from the January proposal.
+Unlike the last two years, during which the state also faced budget deficits, this year’s approach included a significant number of reductions to ongoing programs that resulted in greater savings in future years.
+The May Revision did not provide funding for mandated costs for counties to implement Proposition 36 and did not provide funding for the next round of Homeless Housing, Assistance and Prevention (HHAP).
+Following were the summarized changes of the Governor’s May Revision from the Proposed Budget Governor Gavin Newsom released on January 10, 2025.

 May Revision Impacts

-• Medi-Cal Premiums, Adults 19 and Older: : Implementation of $100 monthly premiums for individuals with certain statuses, those who will eventually qualify for federal funds and individuals enrolled in the Medi-Cal full-scope expansion aged 19 and over, effective January 1, 2027.
-Estimated General Fund savings are $1.1 billion in 2026-27, increasing to $2.1 billion.
+• Medi-Cal Premiums, Adults 19 and Older: Implementation of $100 monthly premiums for individuals with certain statuses, those who would eventually qualify for federal funds and individuals enrolled in the Medi-Cal full-scope expansion aged 19 and over, effective January 1, 2027.
+Estimated General Fund savings were $1.1 billion in 2026-27, increasing to $2.1 billion.

-• Elimination of Dental Benefits, Adults 19 and Older: Elimination of full-scope dental coverage for Medi-Cal members with certain statuses, those who will eventually qualify for federal funds and individuals enrolled in the Medi-Cal full-scope expansion aged 19 and over, effective July 1, 2026.
-This population will continue to have access to restricted-scope, emergency dental coverage.
+• Elimination of Dental Benefits, Adults 19 and Older: Elimination of full-scope dental coverage for Medi-Cal members with certain statuses, those who would eventually qualify for federal funds and individuals enrolled in the Medi-Cal full-scope expansion aged 19 and over, effective July 1, 2026.
+This population would continue to have access to restricted-scope, emergency dental coverage.

 • Specialty Drug Coverage for Weight Loss: $85 million in 2025-26, growing to $680 million in 2028-29.